Centre for Public Value UWA

 - Adj Prof Robert Fitzgerald (former member Australian Productivity Commission; former Royal Commissioner, Institutional Responses to Child Sexual Abuse; currently: NSW Ageing and Disability Commissioner)

-- Mr Andrew Pickford (former CEO, Mannkal foundation; currently: Strategic Advisor & External Affairs, Atlas Iron)
+- Mr Andrew Pickford (former CEO, Mannkal foundation; currently: Strategic Advisor and External Affairs, Atlas Iron)

 - Mr Craig Fisher (former Chairman, RSM New Zealand Group; currently: Member NZ Auditing and Assurance Standards Board)

-Academics associated with the research network are available for supervising topics related to public value as well as its relevant intercepts.
-Please visit here for more information about applying.
+Academics associated with the research network are available for supervising topics related to public value as its relevant intercepts.